Xilinx/mlir-air/AIRRtDialect.md

 | `p` | 64-bit signless integer
 | `event` | event type

 ### `airrt.segment_metadata` (xilinx::airrt::SegmentMetadataOp)

-_Runtime metadata for one air region_
+Runtime metadata for one air region

 This op contains a region containing airrt.herd_metadata ops, which give information about the herds in the module.

-Traits: HasParent<ModuleMetadataOp>, SingleBlock, SingleBlockImplicitTerminator<SegmentMetadataTerminatorOp>
+Traits: HasParent<ModuleMetadataOp>, SingleBlockImplicitTerminator<SegmentMetadataTerminatorOp>

 #### Attributes: